House of Commons Library: The Library today

 In 2011, the Library had 150 staff, and occupied premises outside the Palace of Westminster (principally the old Whitehall Club at no.1 Derby Gate) as well as within it.
 Many of the staff have specialist qualifications in, for instance, law, statistics, and various aspects of public affairs, or librarianship.
 Staff of the Library are not, and have never been, employed by the civil service; they serve, and provide completely impartial advice and analysis to, Members of Parliament.

-Although Members of the House of Lords may by courtesy use the Library, the House of Lords has a separate Library (and equally fine set of rooms).
+Although Members of the House of Lords may by courtesy use the Library, the House of Lords has a separate Library.

 The Library is not open to the general public, though information about the history and work of the Commons can be supplied by the House of Commons Information Office.
 Arrangements can often be made for members of the public who wish to use resources of the Library not available elsewhere to have access to them in the Parliamentary Archives.